probablykasper/cpc/README.md

 To see how fast it is, you can pass the `--debug` flag in CLI, or the `debug` argument to `eval()`.

-## Errors
-cpc returns `Result`s with basic strings as errors.
-Just to be safe, you may want to handle panics (You can do that using `std::panic::catch_unwind`).

 ## Dev Instructions

 ### Get started